Murder of Erica Parsons: Related federal charges

 On July 30, 2014, Sandy and Casey Parsons were arrested in Fayetteville on federal fraud charges.
 The couple had been receiving monthly checks of $634 for adoption assistance and continued cashing those checks after Erica was no longer living with them.
 They also continued to claim Erica on their taxes.
-Casey Parsons pleaded guilty to 15 charges, while Sandy opted for a trial.
-A jury found Sandy Parsons guilty on most of the charges in October 2014.
+Casey pleaded guilty to 15 charges, while Sandy opted for a trial.
+A jury found Sandy guilty on most of the charges in October 2014.
 At a sentencing hearing in federal court on February 18, 2015, Jamie Parsons and Robin Ashley testified about abuse Erica received at the hands of the Parsons family.
 Federal prosecutor Anand Ramaswamy said there was no record of Erica during the time her adoptive parents illegally accepted money, claiming, "The reason is she's no longer alive."
 The hearing was continued until March 27.

 Prosecutors also presented evidence of a series of scams allegedly perpetuated by Casey Parsons.
 In 2000, Casey was hired to be a surrogate mother.
 She became pregnant and took a payment of $10,000 for her services.
 Weeks later, she called the biological mother, Amy Miller, to say that she had miscarried.
 Miller says she believed Casey was still pregnant as Casey refused to turn over medical records, changed her phone number, and sent her "nasty emails".
-Casey then offered to sell the baby to her sister, Robin, who in turn searched for Miller online to tell her Casey was indeed still pregnant and that Casey had taken money from two other couples who wanted to adopt the baby.
+Casey then offered to sell the baby to her own sister, Robin, who in turn searched for Miller online to tell her Casey was indeed still pregnant and that Casey had taken money from two other couples who wanted to adopt the baby.
 Miller was able to take custody of her child at birth after getting law enforcement involved.
 Evidence was also presented of an eBay scam where Casey accepted money for items listed on eBay, but never sent the items.
 Judge Schroeder called Casey a "serial swindler".

 On March 27, 2015, U.S. District Judge Thomas Schroeder sentenced Casey Parsons to 10 years and her husband to 8 years for fraud.
 Schroeder "believes Casey was the brains behind what happened" and said Erica "endured horrific abuse", saying that the fraud distracted investigators from the other problems.
 The judge also said there was no evidence Erica was living.
 Federal records showed that as of July, Casey Parsons, whose release date as per her plea deal is December 11, 2023, was sent to Carswell Federal Medical Center in Texas.
 Sandy Parsons, whose release date is March 14, 2022, was sent to Butner Federal Prison in North Carolina.
 Casey Parsons was later sent to Federal Correctional Center Tallahassee.

 Both parents have appealed their sentences.
 The United States Supreme Court rejected Sandy Parsons's appeal in June 2016.